Network Analyzer

 Input/Output Settings

-- Output Ch: Select the channel to output the measurement signal.
+- Output Ch: Select the channel to output the measurement signal (L, R, or Stereo).

 - Input Mode: Select where to receive the signal returning from the measurement target.

-- Left (Ch1) / Right (Ch2): Measures the signal of the selected channel as is (absolute level measurement).
+- Left (Ch1) / Right (Ch2): Measures the signal of the selected channel.
+In "Absolute (Level)" mode, it displays the input level in various units.

-- XFER (Transfer Function Mode): Uses the Left channel as a "reference signal" and the Right channel as the "measurement signal," calculating their ratio (H = Meas / Ref).
-This allows for measuring pure device characteristics by canceling out the inherent traits of the audio interface itself (relative measurement).
+- XFER (Ref=L, Meas=R): Uses the Left channel as a "reference signal" and the Right channel as a "measurement signal," calculating their ratio (H = Meas / Ref).
+This allows for measuring pure device characteristics by canceling out the inherent traits of the audio interface (relative measurement).

-Customize the graph display in the "Display Settings" tab.
+Customize the graph display in the "Display" tab.

 Graph Types

-- Magnitude Response: Displays gain (amplification factor) for each frequency.
-Units can be selected from dBFS, dBV, dBu, etc.
+- Magnitude Response: Displays gain (amplification factor) or absolute level for each frequency.
+Units can be selected from dBFS, dBV, dBu, Vrms, or Vpeak.

 - Phase Response: Displays the phase shift for each frequency.